Cover provides two forms of protection in combat:

 3Rinstead of2R. - Brittle — cover takes double damage once chipped.

-- Indestructible – cover can never be penetrated.
+- Indestructible — cover can never be penetrated or destroyed.

 Tags allow specific weapons or materials to behave exceptionally without increasing system complexity.